-She said St. John Paul II "set the volleyball over the net, and Pope Francis knocked it over," referring to the late pope's message in St. Louis in 1999, when he called the death penalty "cruel and unusual," and to Pope Francis' revision to the Catechism of the Catholic Church in 2018 to say that the death penalty was "inadmissible" because it was an affront to human dignity.
+She said St. John Paul II "set the volleyball over the net and Pope Francis knocked it over," referring to the late pope's message in St. Louis in 1999 where he called the death penalty "cruel and unusual" and to Pope Francis' revision to the Catechism of the Catholic Church in 2018 to say that the death penalty was "inadmissible" because it was an affront to human dignity.

-Promotional material about "Dignity and the Death Penalty," which was published earlier this year, said the parish resource comes at a "pivotal moment in the death penalty abolition movement": Executions and death-sentencing rates are declining, and public opposition to capital punishment is at a record high.
+Promotional material about "Dignity and the Death Penalty" - which came out earlier this year and is available online - said the parish resource comes at a "pivotal moment in the death penalty abolition movement" with executions and death sentencing rates on the decline and public opposition to capital punishment at a record high.

-It also said Catholics involved in this issue around the country "could have a huge impact on the movement to end state-sponsored executions."
+It also said that Catholics involved in this issue around the country "could have a huge impact on the movement to end state-sponsored executions."